METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Methods

-For textural controls, we leverage both control embeddings in the latent space and control tokens in the input token sequence.
-Following MuseMorphose~\cite{wu2023musemorphose}, the bar-wise polyphonicity and rhythmicity classes are encoded in a separate sequence of bar-level conditions, which is then embedded and concatenated with the latent vector and used as condition in the encoder through an ``in-attention'' mechanism.
+For texture controllability, the model implements multiple controls over various textural attributes (Section~\ref{sec:textural_features}).
+For bar- and track-wise controls, \token{PitchAvg-[track]-[level]} tokens and \token{PitchDiversity-[track]-[level]} tokens are added jointly in this header to describe the average pitch and pitch diversity level of each track.
+A token sequence is shown in Figure~\ref{fig:tokenization}.
+Following MuseMorphose, the bar-wise polyphonicity and rhythmicity classes are encoded in a separate sequence of bar-level conditions, which is embedded and concatenated with the latent vector and used as condition in the decoder through an ``in-attention'' mechanism.

-Track-related control signals are handled via control tokens added to the vocabulary.
-These control tokens are inserted after each \token{Bar} token as a condition for the generated musical content as represented in Figure~\ref{fig:tokenization}.
-Instrument selection is handled through \token{DescriptionTrack-[track]} tokens that indicate instruments playing in a bar.
-For bar- and track-wise controllability, \token{PitchAvg-[track]-[level]} tokens and \token{PitchDiversity-[track]-[level]} tokens control the average pitch and pitch diversity level of each track.

-Regarding the overall training process, the model is trained as an end-to-end model on the SymphonyNet dataset, initially compiled for training a free generation model~\cite{liu2022symphony}.
+Regarding the overall training process, the model is trained as an end-to-end model on the SymphonyNet dataset composed of 46k multi-track pieces~\cite{liu2022symphony}.
 Similar to MuseMorphose, the loss function used is a $\beta$-VAE objective with free bits.
-The resulting model is 67M parameter-large and is trained on a single 24GB GPU.
+The resulting model is 67M parameter-large and is trained for one week on a single RTX 6000 24GB GPU.